ciaranowens/grafeus/README.md

 - If to be accessed externally via URL, appropriately configured load balancer & Cloudflare routing
 - Docker swarm cluster (can be a 'babyswarm' if needed)

+## Editing config files
+For testing, you can simply edit the existing files in ./configs/default.
+For production environments, I recommend making a copy of the default folder to base your production intent configurations from.

+## Adding configuration items such as Dashboards
+If you wish to add an additional configuration item, you will need to firstly create the appropriate file in the configs path.
+Once your file has been created, you will need to add the appropriate stanzas in docker-compose.yml to add the configuration item, and similarly to the service definition in docker-compose.yml.

 ## Deploying a stack manually
 Perhaps for dev/testing, use the following docker compose command:
 Edit the config files as you see fit